 About the Study

-Right now, dermatologists at Oregon Medical Research Center are accepting participants for a new clinical research study.
+Right now, dermatologists at Oregon Medical Research Center are accepting teen participants for a new clinical research study.
 The study is for an investigational injectable medication for moderate-to-severe atopic dermatitis.

-If you are 18 or older and have actinic keratoses on your face or bald scalp, you may qualify for a new clinical research study.
+If you are age 12 to 17, and have moderate-to-severe atopic dermatitis, you may qualify for a new clinical research study.
 To qualify, you will need to have had atopic dermatitis for at least a year and had an inadequate response to topical medications.
 By joining the study you will receive:

-- Evaluations of your actinic keratoses by our dermatologists
+- Evaluations of your atopic dermatitis by our dermatologists

 - Study-related care and medication at no cost (you do not need insurance to participate, but you will need to attend up to 30 scheduled visits to our office during a one-year period)

 - Compensation for time and travel to attend study visits

 What is the purpose of a clinical study?

 Clinical studies (also called clinical trials) are used to learn about the safety and the effectiveness of possible new medications.
 Although there are many types of clinical trials, all must conform to strict rules set by the U.S. Food and Drug Administration (FDA).
 These rules help protect the rights and the safety of those who volunteer to take part in clinical trials.